17th week of pregnancy

 Sweeping his hair from his back, he tied it into a knot, only to untie it again, so he could rip his fingers through its lengths.
 He paced faster, his eyes forever pinned to the trees ahead.
 Waiting and waiting, sweating, his guts twisting tighter and tighter.

 He hadn’t gone far when he heard something.
-Stopping, he drew his sword, ears pricked to the gentle crunch of ground litter.
+He drew his sword, ears pricking up at the gentle crunch of ground litter.
 It was just ahead, heading towards him.
 And close.
 It had to be an animal.
 Although …

 He let himself hope.
 ‘Grinda?’